Upcoming Events

 Mar 4, 2026, 4:30 - 5:30 PM

-Speaker: Jared Nirenberg, Brown University
+Speaker: Dr. Jared Nirenberg, Syracuse University

 Title: Earth’s coldest regions in a past warmer world: High-latitude climate evolution during the Miocene

-The Miocene Epoch (5 to 23 million years ago) was a recent geologic interval when atmospheric greenhouse gas concentrations were similar to end of century projections.
+Abstract: The Miocene Epoch (5 to 23 million years ago) was a recent geologic interval when atmospheric greenhouse gas concentrations were similar to end of century projections.
 In this seminar, I will present novel analyses of deep ocean sediment cores from high-latitude sites to constrain the degree of high-latitude ocean warming as well as the response of polar climate systems, such as ice sheet behavior and terrestrial hydrology, to temperature changes during the Miocene.
 My work uses molecular biomarkers for proxy reconstructions of ocean surface temperatures and terrestrial precipitation isotopes from sediments recovered from the polar Southern Ocean near East Antarctica as well as the subpolar North Pacific.
 I will also discuss ongoing work, in collaboration with scientists at GMU, constraining atmospheric dynamics surrounding dramatic Arctic amplification during the Miocene.
-Together, these studies of polar paleoclimate dynamics during past global warmth have implications for long-term future climate
+Together, these studies of polar paleoclimate dynamics during past global warmth have implications for long-term future climate.